JuliaHomotopyContinuation/HomotopyContinuation.jl/docs/src/input.md

 * Arrays of polynomials following the [`MultivariatePolynomials`](https://github.com/JuliaAlgebra/MultivariatePolynomials.jl) interface.
 We export the `@polyvar` macro from the
   [`DynamicPolynomials`](https://github.com/JuliaAlgebra/DynamicPolynomials.jl) package to
   create polynomials with the `DynamicPolynomials` implementation.
-* Systems constructed with our own symbolic modelling language as implemented in the `ModelKit` module.
+* Systems constructed with our own symbolic modeling language as implemented in the `ModelKit` module.
-  We export the `@var` macro to create variables in this modelling language.
+  We export the `@var` macro to create variables in this modeling language.
 * Systems (resp. homotopies) following the [`AbstractSystem`](@ref) (resp. [`AbstractHomotopy`](@ref))
   interface.